trywilco/wilco-docs/docs/building-your-quest/actions/index.md

 | [quest_notification]                     | Quest     | Notify a user about an event that happened while in a quest.                      |

+{: .note }
+We look forward to adding new actions in the future.
+Please reach out to us at [Creators@wilcohq.com](creators@wilcohq.com) with any questions.

 [bot_message]: {% link docs/building-your-quest/actions/bot-message.md %}
 [github_create_repo]: {% link docs/building-your-quest/actions/github-create-repo.md %}
 [github_invite_user]: {% link docs/building-your-quest/actions/github-invite-user.md %}